Artificial Intelligence - interesting examples from Estonia

 Farmers in Estonia receive subsidies for hay.
 Since there are subsidies, there are controls.
 However, the controls of farmers are not carried out by man.
 The satellite photographs the fields and the photo is analyzed by a special algorithm, which pixel by pixel checks the image and determines whether or not mowing took place.
 Human control takes place only in doubtful cases, when e.g. cattle grazing caused the photo to be illegible for the algorithm in some fragment.
 In addition, two weeks before the mowing deadline, the system automatically sends text or e-mail information to subsidised farmers with satellite images of their fields and a reminder of the mowing obligation.

-Another example is already closely related to the HR industry, as well as to the functionality I am working on together with the programmers in our own Element system .
+Another example is already closely related to the HR industry, as well as to the functionality we are working on here at Element.
 Estonia has implemented a CV analysis system for people who have lost their jobs.
-The CV analysis aims at assigning individual profiles to individual job offers (this is exactly the process we are working on in Element).
+The CV analysis aims at assigning individual profiles to individual job offers (this is exactly the process we are working on in our ATS).

 The Estonian solution has already brought measurable results – people who obtained a new job thanks to the system maintain this job for the first 6 months more often (72%) than people who obtained a job in the traditional way (58%).
 So is this also the future of Polish labour offices?